Want to get your message in front of thousands of security professionals?

 I will send a lightweight agreementWhich will recap the details agreed upon.

-We will work together on defining the best format for your sponsored messagesWe will collaborate, prior to the release of each agreed issue, on the best format/content for your adverts.
+We will work together on defining the best format for your sponsored messagesWe will collaborate on the best format/content for your adverts before the release of each agreed issue.

 |Date (yyyy/mm/dd)||Issue||Slot - 1||Slot - 2|